burkeholland/deno-first-look/lessons/oak/static-files.md

 path: "/oak/simple-oak"
 title: "Servering Static Files"
 order: "7E"
-section: "Oak web framework"
+section: "7 - Oak web framework"
 description: "Burke introduces the Oak web framework for Deno"
 ---

-> Make sure you are on the **oak-static-files** branch before you start this section.
-Make sure you are working in the **exercises** folder.
-If you get stuck, check the **solution** folder.
+> Make sure you are on the "7-servering-static-files" branch to follow along with this section.

 Serving up static files is arguably the most basic feature of a web server.
 For Oak, it's relatively easy to serve up static files without much cermony.